 We’ve all heard the stories of the New Yorker paying just a few hundred dollars a month for their apartment.
 Many renters think this is a pipe dream – something that is only available to the New Yorkers who were lucky enough to find a good deal in the 1970s and never leave.
-Most renters when they’re looking for a place are thinking about the price, the neighborhood, it’s accessibility to transit, if it has enough bedrooms and the list goes on.
-But rarely do renters specifically try and find an apartment that is rent-stabilized.
+When apartment hunting, most renters are thinking about the price, the neighborhood, its accessibility to transit, if it has enough bedrooms, and the list goes on.
+But rarely do renters specifically try and find a rent-stabilized apartment.

-But you don’t need to have moved to NYC in the 1970s to get your hands on a regulated apartment.
-It’s estimated that there are around 1 million rent-stabilized apartments in New York City (around 44% of all NYC units).
+But you don’t need a time machine to get your hands on a regulated apartment.
+New York City has an estimated 1 million rent-stabilized apartments (about 44% of all NYC units).
 Generally, you can expect buildings with six or more units built before 1974 to have rent-stabilized units.
-But recently, new regulation has allowed developers to take advantage of tax abatements in exchange for issuing rent-stabilized units.
-So you can find some rent-stabilized units in newer buildings as well.
+But many new construction buildings have stabilized units as well.
+Developers receive tax abatements from the city in exchange for this stabilization status.

-While New York City is typically applauded for being a tenant friendly city, many renters are left to navigate complicated rent regulations on their own.
+Even though residents generally praise New York City for being tenant-friendly, many renters struggle to navigate the complex rent regulations.
 You could live in a rent-stabilized apartment and not know.

-Without knowing if you live in a rent-stabilized apartment, you can’t hold your landlords accountable and you could be subject to rent increases that are illegal.
+Without knowing if you live in a rent-stabilized apartment, you can’t hold your landlords accountable and could be subject to illegal rent increases.

-Since August 2020, openigloo users have been sharing anonymous reviews about their buildings and landlords.
+openigloo users have been sharing anonymous reviews about their buildings and landlords.
 Some renters have shared their experience of learning they were occupying rent-stabilized units and paying more than the legal rent.
-One openigloo user shared, “Our apartment was rent stabilized but the landlords didn’t disclose it, overcharged us for years while submitting increases to the NYC government.”
+One openigloo user shared, “Our apartment was rent-stabilized, but the landlords didn’t disclose it, overcharged us for years while submitting increases to the NYC government.”

-What is rent-stabilization and why should you care about it?
+What is a rent-stabilized apartment in NYC, and why should you care about them?

 How much can your landlord raise the rent on a stabilized lease?